ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 It is small and is designed to be garbage collected very quickly, independent of other spaces.
 * Old pointer space: Contains most objects which may have pointers to other objects.
 Most objects are moved here after surviving in new space for a while.
 * Old data space: Objects that just contain raw data (no reference or pointer) will end up here after surviving in new space for a while.
 * Large object space: Used to store large object tables.
 They get stored here so it doesn't conflict with the store space of the above mentioned spaces.
 * Code space: Code objects are allocated here.
 This is the only space with executable memory.
 * Map space: Contains objects which are all the same size and has some constraints on what kind of objects they point to, which simplifies collection.

 **How does V8 collect garbage memory?**

 V8 uses a 'stop the world' technique that enables it to run a short garbage collection cycle.
-This means it will litteraly halt the program.
+This means it will literally halt the program.

 V8 has different approaches on how it collects garbage in the new and old space.